Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 Conclusion

-Moving the WordPress site to a new host is not too complicated.
-The main issue you have to focus on is the URL.
-If you are moving the WordPress site from the old domain name to a new domain name, you want to make sure you replace all URLs with the new domain name and no URLS refers to the old domain name.
-Moving WordPress multisite can be tricky.
-But if you understand the multisite structure, it won’t be difficult for you.
-If my post is helpful and saves you time, please consider buying me a coffee.
+Moving a WordPress site to a new host isn’t too complicated.
+The main thing you need to focus on is the URL.
+If you’re moving your WordPress site from an old domain name to a new one, you must make sure to replace all URLs with the new domain name so that no links refer back to the old one.
+I see some sites having this issue after migration.

-Lastly, choosing the right web hosting is important too.
-I recommend all three hosts above because I am been using them for so many years and they never let me down.
-Those hosts offer Free migration with WordPress experts.
+Lastly, choosing the right web host is also important.
+I recommend all three hosts above because I have been using them for many years, and they’ve never let me down.
+These hosts also offer free migration service with WordPress experts.